Urology

 Dr. Rabinowitz's leadership and commitment to medical education were evident in his roles at Johns Hopkins.
 As a Lester Persky, MD Urologic Research Scholar, Dr. Rabinowitz not only graduated with 30+ publications but was also the principal investigator of a study sponsored by the Sexual Medicine Society of North America.
 He was integral in the Liaison Committee on Medical Education's institutional review of Johns Hopkins, served as an inaugural coach in the medical school's "Peer-to-Peer" learning program, and founded the school's Music and Medicine Interest Group.

-He was elected by his peers to serve on the Johns Hopkins School of Medicine admissions committee.
-In this role, he was a voting and interviewing member, reviewing applications for half of all interviewed candidates, personally interviewing over 25 applicants, and participating in committee meetings as a voting member.
+Dr. Rabinowitz was elected by his peers to serve on the Johns Hopkins School of Medicine admissions committee.
+In this role, he was a voting and interviewing member, reviewing over 500 applications, personally interviewing over 50 applicants, and participating in committee meetings as a voting member.
 He was also chosen as the study body speaker at National Match Day.

 Dr. Rabinowitz's experience as both an applicant and an admissions committee member gives him insights into the medical school and residency application process.
-His broad experience as a counselor, advising peers and students throughout medical school in both formal and informal settings, makes him an invaluable resource for aspiring medical students and residents.
+His approach to counseling is friendly, structured, and goal-oriented and his broad experience makes him an invaluable resource for aspiring medical students and residents.

 Plastic and Reconstructive Surgery